Is Katie Holmes Happier With Jamie Foxx Than With Tom Cruise? Here’s Why People Think So

 — Edward Chhun (@edwardchhun) September 6, 2017

-At the end of the day, Gossip Copdebunked the report claiming to know for sure what Katie Holmes is feeling now that she is with Jamie Foxx, explaining that their own “reliable” sources assured them that it was all “made-up.”
+At the end of the day, Gossip Cop debunked the report claiming to know for sure what Katie Holmes is feeling now that she is with Jamie Foxx, explaining that their own “reliable” sources assured them that it was all “made-up.”

 Either way, only the people involved in the relationship would be able to tell the true story and, by the looks of it, they are not giving anything away just yet so it’s best to take things like this with a grain of salt.